PROTECTED – Lot 33 Cape Tribulation Rd

 Thanks to your support the 28th block of rainforest has been rescued in the lowland Daintree Rainforest

-Lot 33 Cape Tribulation Road, Kimberley is the latest threatened rainforest property in the Daintree to be saved by Rainforest Rescue supporters following a succesful appeal over Christmas.
-Lot 33 is important as it is the fourth property Rainforest Rescue supporters have saved as part of the Cape Kimberley Wildlife Corridoor.
+Lot 33 Cape Tribulation Rd, Kimberley is the latest threatened rainforest property in the Daintree to be saved by Rainforest Rescue supporters following a successful appeal over Christmas.
+Lot 33 is important as it is the fourth property Rainforest Rescue supporters have saved as part of the Cape Kimberley Wildlife Corridor.
 This new and growing protected area connects upland Daintree National Park and World Heritage Area through to Swamp Forest Nature Reserve and lowland rainforest.

-The property shares one boundary with the recently rescued Lot 32 and another with Lot 29 – which then backs onto National Park.
-The announcement follows the protection of the Chris Bennett Reserve – situted across the Cape Tribulation Road from the other three properties.
+Lot 33 shares one boundary with the recently rescued Lot 32 and another with Lot 29 – which then backs onto National Park.
+The announcement follows the protection of the Chris Bennett Reserve – situated across the Cape Tribulation Road from the other three properties.
 All three rainforest blocks saved in the last 10 months were in the Top 5 priority list identified by Rainforest Rescue for their high biodiversity value and connectivity.